What Is Family Therapy?

 - Rebuilding trust

-These benefits of family therapy are only some of how it can make a difference.
+These benefits of family therapy in Dallas are only some of how it can make a difference.
 It’s important to understand that, like all therapy, this is a process.
 There is no overnight cure, but all family members must be willing to participate in each session to the fullest extent actively.
 Over time, everyone will learn new skills and develop a deeper understanding of the person in need or themselves.